anxkhn/azure-ai-900-exam-prep/questions.md

 You want users to be able to ask questions about scheduled shows, such as: \`Which act is playing on the main stage?\`
 The question \`Which act is playing on the main stage?\` is an example of which type of element?

-1.  an intent
+A.  an intent
-2.  an utterance
+B.  an utterance
-3.  a domain
+C.  a domain
-4.  an entity
+D.  an entity

 **Answer(s):** B